anaseto/goal/docs/FAQ.md

 From integer to float, this means that big integers might be approximated after a conversion.
-From float to integer, if the float is too big to be represented or is NaN, an implementation-dependent integer might be returned (current Go implementation returns the smallest representable integer).
+From float to integer, if the float is too big to be represented or is NaN, it will not be considered an integer.